 Convenience Stores in Korea

-Convenience stores in Korea are living up to their names as well, because not only are they open on a 24/7 basis, but also provide essential items such as food, medicine, ATMs and package delivery.
-These stores can be mostly found near subway stations and in residential areas, and the most prevalent are GS25, CU, 7-Eleven, Ministop, and emart 24.
+Convenience stores in Korea are living up to their names, as they are open on a 24/7 basis, and also provide essential items such as food, medicine, ATMs and package delivery.
+These stores can often be found near subway stations and in residential areas, and the most prevalent are GS25, CU, 7-Eleven, Ministop, and emart 24.
 Also, many of these stores have monthly events with limited edition items that are largely popular.